ldv-klever/klever/docs/dev_req_specs.rst

 Though Web UI supports rich means for creating, editing and other operations with verification job files including specifications, we recommend you to develop requirement specifications directly within :term:`$KLEVER_SRC` by means of some IDE.
-To make these changes available for creation of new verification jobs you should update preset verification jobs, e.g. by opening :menuselection:`Manager Tools`, selecting *Preset jobs* in section *Population* and pressing :guilabel:`Populate`.
 To further reduce manual efforts using such the workflow, you can temporarily modify necessary preset verification jobs, e.g. to specify requirement specifications and program fragments of interest within :file:`job.json`.
 Do not forget to not commit these temporarily changes to the repository!